MHD Simulation in Galactic Center Region with Radiative Cooling and Heating: Discussions

+{As described in Section \ref{sec:setup}, in Cases III-l and IV-l}, we employ half the numerical resolution compared to the fiducial models of Cases I and II. { The low resolution simulations are performed for Cases I and II \footnote{{While Cases I-l and II-l give slightly lower density around the mid-plane than the original Cases I and II, the overall trends are not so different (see Appendix \ref{sec:Appendix_C}). }}.
+We compare these four cases (Cases I-l - IV-l) with the same resolution. }

-Figure \ref{fig:magnetic_scale_height_compared} {compares the vertical distributions of Cases I -- IV at $R = 0.45$ kpc.} { The qualitative vertical distributions of Cases III and IV remain unchanged even under the different net cooling rates; low-temperature and high-density gas around the midplane is sandwiched by mid-latitude low-$\beta$ regions (see the lower right panel of Figure \ref{fig:magnetic_scale_height_compared}).
-However, the difference in the net cooling significantly influences in the upper region away from the Galactic plane.
-In the reduced net cooling case (Case III), it is found that the density (top left), magnetic field (top right), and temperature (left bottom) structures exhibit intermediate characteristics between Case I and Case II.
-In the enhanced net cooling case (Case IV), the structure is similar to Case II.
-It should be noted that the density in the Galactic plane is smaller than in Case II, which can be attributed to the insufficient numerical resolution.
-If these simulations were performed with the same resolution, it is estimated that the density at the Galactic plane would be equal to or greater than that of Case II. }
+{Figure \ref{fig:tevol_B} indicates the volume averaged magnetic field strengths in $0.05 \unit{kpc} < R < 0.8 \unit{kpc}$ and $|z|<0.45 \unit{kpc}$ are very similar in Cases II-l, III-l and IV-l.} Figure \ref{fig:magnetic_scale_height_compared} {compares the vertical distributions of Cases {I-l, II-l, III-l and IV-l} at $R = 0.45$ kpc.} { The qualitative vertical distributions of {Cases III-l and IV-l} remain unchanged even under the different net cooling rates; low-temperature and high-density gas around the midplane is sandwiched by mid-latitude low-$\beta$ regions (see the lower right panel of Figure \ref{fig:magnetic_scale_height_compared}).
+However, the difference in the net cooling significantly influences in the upper region away from the {mid-plane}.
+In the reduced net cooling case ({Case III-l}), it is found that the density (top left), magnetic field (top right), and temperature (left bottom) structures exhibit intermediate characteristics between {Case I-l and Case II-l}.
+In the enhanced net cooling case ({Case IV-l}), the structure is similar to {Case II-l}. }

-In the Galactic plane where the gas density is high, the cooling rate is significantly dominant over the heating rate, even though the heating rate is increased by a factor of 10 as done in Case III.
+In the {mid-plane} where the gas density is high, the cooling rate is significantly dominant over the heating rate, even though the heating rate is increased by a factor of 10 as done in {Case III-l}.
 Therefore, the net cooling rate is almost unaffected there and the system reaches a thermal equilibrium state within a short time.
 On the other hand, in the upper region with lower density, the cooling rate decreases, and thus, the difference in heating rate has a significant impact on the net cooling rate.
 As a result, the difference in the heating rate affects the cooling time compared to the dynamical time, leading to the observed difference in the vertical distribution in the upper regions.

 These results indicate that the height at which magnetic pressure dominates ($\beta<1.0$) {is controlled by the adopted {net cooling} rate}. {This is} because the thermal equilibrium temperature, which {depends on the net cooling rate, determines the gas pressure.} In our simulations, we {are using the simplified treatment} for the radiative cooling and heating.
 In particular, we have assumed the heating rate $\Gamma_0$ for a typical interstellar cloud near the solar system in equation (\ref{eqn_ht-Gamma}). {In reality, photoelectric heating and} heating by X-rays and cosmic-rays depend on the surrounding environment in different ways. {Also, we are not solving the ionization states of atoms that are crucially important in determining radiative cooling.
 More realistic simulations with these effects should be carried out in our future works.}